-The Playboy Mansion was once thought of as a glamorous hotbed of lust: It was presided over by an old man, constantly clad in pajamas and surrounded by women decades his junior.
-But just how far beyond creepy did the experience of living there go?
-Several former Playmates have come forward with their disturbing stories of what it was like to live in the Playboy Mansion.
+The Playboy Mansion was once thought of as a glamorous escape, presided over by Hugh Hefner and his young, and typically blonde, paramours.
+But what was it like to actually live there?
+Several former Playmates have come forward with their stories of what it was like to live in the Playboy Mansion.

 Hugh Hefner's ex, Izabella St. James, detailed the disgusting living conditions and dog-poop covered carpets in her book Bunny Tales: Behind Closed Doors at the Playboy Mansion: